November Membership Meeting

 PO BOX 14037, West Allis, WI 53214

-Elections for the offices of Secretary/Treasurer, Chief Steward for District #2, District #3, and CC&N Unit Coordinator will take place by mail-in ballots only and must be received no later than 4:00pm on October 21st, 2020 at CWA 4603 PO Box 14037, West Allis, WI 53214.
-The term of office will run January 1, 2021 through December 31, 2023.
-The candidates elected as President, Executive Vice President and Secretary/Treasurer will also serve as a delegate to the CWA National Convention for the term of office.
+Run-off elections for the offices of Secretary/Treasurer, Chief Steward for District #2 and District #3 will take place by mail in ballots only and must be received no later than 4:00pm on November 18th, 2020 at CWA 4603 PO Box 14037, West Allis, WI 53214.
+The term of office will run January 1st, 2021 through December 31st, 2023.
+The candidates selected as President, Executive Vice President and Secretary/Treasurer will also serve as a delegate to the CWA National Convention for the term of office.

-The following candidates will be on the ballot as they appear below:
+The following candidates will be on the run-off ballot as they appear below:

-The election ballots will be sent to each member in good standing to their address on record no later than Friday, September 25, 2020.
+The run-off election ballots will be sent to each member in good standing to their address on record no later than Wednesday October 28th, 2020.
 No additional markings on the ballots will be accepted.
 The Local will supply a pre-addressed return envelope.

 Ballots for these offices must be received by mail only:

 Ballots will be picked up at the CWA 4603 PO BOX by two (2) members of the Election Committee on Wednesday, November 18th, 2020 at 4:00 pm.
 Ballots will then be counted at Pallas Restaurant 1657 S. 108th St, West Allis WI. at 4:30 pm on Wednesday, November 18th, 2020.
 Each candidate may have an observer when the ballots are picked up and when the vote is counted.

 Results will be announced after the ballots are counted and certified by the Election Committee.

 Any member who has paid dues through the prior month will be eligible to vote.